boprosv/AI-Forecasting-System/README.md

 Creates an interactive Plotly chart to display the forecast.
 Generates a downloadable CSV file with forecasted values.
 Provides a summary of key insights.
+And you can see generated SQL/Forcast/Plot code as well!

 ![image alt](https://github.com/boprosv/AI-Forecasting-System/blob/main/Screenshot%202025-01-29%20121427.png?raw=true)